K0F/wavkit/README.md

 _A tool for converting mouse movements and keystrokes to audio and back using FM modulation._

+It is rather proof of concept than useful tool.

 ## Features

 * **X11 HID Capture:** Captures the HID user actions using the X11 library.
 Currently only selects and captures the primary screen for user actions.
 Multi-monitor support could be added.